lawrie/blackicemxbook/SaxonSoc/SaxonSoc.md

 }
 ```

-You then configure the memory and peripherals using the companion object of the system.
+You then configure the memory and peripherals using the companion object of the system class.
 You can define multiple different configurations here.
 This example just creates one called default.
 It specifies the VexRiscv configuration you require and the size of the BRAM memory.
 It specifies the uart parameters including the size of receive and transmit fifos.
-It specifies how many GPIO pins tyou aish to use.
+It specifies how many GPIO pins you wish to use.

 If you are executing code from BRAM, you can load the code from a hex file.